 - Restlessness and anxiety when not using, depression when trying to quit

 Addiction cravings can be extremely intense.
 They’re also clear signs of psychological dependence.
 The more a person tries to quit using, the more intense the cravings.
 Cravings can even pop up years into sobriety.

 Making things even more confusing are the terms addiction and dependence.
-These two words interchange.
-Doctors and other professionals prefer using dependence due to its greater “political correctness.”
-Addiction carries stigmas many doctors don’t want to place on patients.
+These two words are often used interchangeably.
+Doctors and other professionals prefer using dependence because it sounds nicer than the world addiction Addiction carries stigmas many doctors don’t want to place on patients.
 A person who depends on harmful drugs to feel normal while the drugs chip away at their other joys in life is addicted.

 Ending Your Addiction to Drugs or Alcohol

 However your addiction occurs, it requires proper treatment.
 Only through treatment can you enjoy long-term recovery without relapse.
 For that chance of a healthier, more fulfilling life, Crestview Recovery offers quality addiction treatment programs.

 Crestview Recovery is a place where adults of the Pacific Northwest gain the rehabilitative therapies, education, and coping skills they need to begin life in a healthier way, free from addiction.

 You can benefit from one of Crestview’s programs, including:

 An intensive outpatient program (IOP) is a type of addiction treatment that provides ongoing therapy and support in a group or individual setting.
 This type of program is often used as an alternative to inpatient rehab for those who do not require 24-hour supervised care.
 IOPs typically offer a range of therapies designed to address the underlying causes of addiction and help individuals learn coping strategies for managing triggers and cravings.